 This is a process for everyone.
 There is no minimum age or wealth requirement.
 Terry Schiavo, whose case grabbed national headlines in the early 2000s, was only 26 when she had a heart attack.
 Her lack of a living will resulted in multiple lawsuits, the intervention of a Florida governor, a U.S. president and the U.S. Congress, and public demonstrations.
 No family wants to go through this.
 It is never too early to make your wishes known.
 Your family will thank you.

-The federal estate tax exemption is currently at $5.49 million per person, so the vast majority of people (over 99%) do not need to worry about avoiding estate taxes.
+As of 2022, the federal estate tax exemption is currently at $12.06 million per person, so the vast majority of people (over 99%) do not need to worry about avoiding estate taxes.
 So why plan?
 With proper planning, you can protect your family from creditor problems, care for a disabled spouse or child, or benefit your favorite charity.
 You remain in control.
 If you do not plan, the default plan designed by the state or a judge will apply.